-If you offer the lowest price, you can get away with a less generous returns policy that doesn’t qualify for Top Rated Plus.
+If you want to offer the lowest price, you can get away with a less generous returns policy that doesn’t qualify for Top Rated Plus.
 That will help you protect your thin margins.

-Meeting these new TR+ requirements will be essential for just about everyone else.
+Meeting the new TR+ requirements will be essential for just about everyone else.
 If you haven’t already become an eBay Top Rated Seller, get started now!